 Buying products or services online is a convenient method of shopping without roaming in a market.
 Those days are gone when customers used to move to retail shops for shopping.
-The Recent trend of online shopping has transformed into the customer-oriented market from a trader oriented market.E-commerce is a trend in India for entrepreneurs to register their e-commerce business.
-Under E-commerce business, there is a trading of products or services through computer networks, such as the internet.
+The Recent trend of online shopping has transformed into the customer-oriented market from a trader-oriented market.E-commerce is a trend in India for entrepreneurs to register their e-commerce business.
+Under an E-commerce business, there is a trading of products or services through computer networks, such as the internet.

-In India, eCommerce industry is witnessing tremendous growth because of internet connection.
+In India, the eCommerce industry is witnessing tremendous growth because of the internet connection.
 E-commerce industries are set to record even higher growth with the increase in internet service providers and with the 3g and 4g services at very affordable prices.

 E-commerce refers to the businesses conducted over the internet.
 Currently, m-commerce business conducted through smartphones has become very popular.
-There are two ways to start an e-commerce business one is through proprietary e-commerce website and another is joining an established marketplace.
+There are two ways to start an e-commerce business one is through a proprietary e-commerce website and another is joining an established marketplace.

 This is the toughest way of starting an e-commerce business.
-It requires web development team, online marketing team and payment gateway for receiving payments.
+It requires a web development team, online marketing team and payment gateway for receiving payments.
 It requires a high amount of investment efforts to build a successful business.
 Creating your own e-commerce website is a long-term initiative.

 It is considered as an easy way to start an e-commerce business.
 To join an eCommerce marketplace as a seller often requires only a bank account and GST registration to make the process easy and simple.
 Sellers can join multiple marketplaces to sell their products.